 A Self-Directed IRA allows you to make alternative asset investments with your retirement funds.
 In other words, it gives you more options than just traditional investments, such as stocks and bonds.
 However, there are IRS regulations surrounding self-directed IRAs.
 This includes disqualified persons.
 As a result, your IRA cannot perform transactions with these people (and sometimes, organizations).

-The IRS has restricted certain transactions between the IRA and a “disqualified person”.
-The rationale behind these rules was a congressional assumption that certain transactions between certain parties are inherently suspicious and should be disallowed.
+The IRS restricts certain transactions between the IRA and a “disqualified person.”
+This comes from a congressional assumption that certain transactions between certain parties are inherently suspicious.
+As a result, they are not allowed.

 Note: brothers, sisters, aunts, uncles, cousins, step-brothers, step-sisters, and friends are NOT treated as “Disqualified Persons”.

 In order to determine whether a transaction you wish to make is a prohibited transaction, it’s important to examine all the parties within this transaction – not simply the IRA owner.

 Pursuant to Internal Revenue Code Section 4975, a Self-Directed IRA cannot engage in certain types of transactions.
 You can understand the types of prohibited transactions by dividing them into three categories:

 - Self-Dealing Prohibited Transactions

 The Best Way to Prevent a Prohibited Transaction